XinshaoAmosWang/XinshaoAmosWang.github.io/docs/Adversarial-Examples-Reading-List.md

   - The robustness relies on the random model selection, and each model is not robust to its own adversarial examples but significantly more robust to adversarial examples generated from the other models.
 - Mustafa et al., **Adversarial Defense by Restricting the Hidden Space of Deep Neural Networks**, 2019.
   - Propose a defense against adversarial examples, classifying samples by finding distance to "class mean" in the representation layer.
 The class mean is not really a mean but a trainable weight that is trained as an auxiliary loss (pull: mean & samples from same class. push: mean & samples from diff class, mean & mean from diff class) in addition to normal CE loss.
 Further improve robustness when combined with PGD/FGSM adversarial training.
   - The results are however not convincing.
-This method should perform much worse than Madry et al. on MNIST at $\epsilon = 0.3$, but the paper omits this result.
+This method should perform much worse than Madry et al. on MNIST at $$\epsilon = 0.3$, but the paper omits this result.
 Results on CIFAR-10 are also not SOTA.
 - Khoury and Hadfield-Menell, **Adversarial Training with Voronoi Constraints**, 2019.
-  - Assuming the "low-dimensional manifold hypothesis" (data is $k$-dimensional manifold in $d$-dimensional space where $k \ll d$), they show that kNN is more robust to adversarial examples and is more data-efficient to do "adversarial training"
+  - Assuming the "low-dimensional manifold hypothesis" (data is $$k$-dimensional manifold in $$d$-dimensional space where $$k \ll d$), they show that kNN is more robust to adversarial examples and is more data-efficient to do "adversarial training"
   - "Nearest neighbor classifiers are naturally robust in high __codimensions__ because the Voronoi cells are elongated in the directions normal to the manifold when data are dense"
-  - Theorem 2: Provide sampling condition on training data (there must exist a sample within $\delta$ distance from any point in manifold) such that an $\epsilon$-expansion of the data manifold is classified correctly by nearest neighbor or adversarial training.
+  - Theorem 2: Provide sampling condition on training data (there must exist a sample within $$\delta$$ distance from any point in manifold) such that an $$\epsilon$-expansion of the data manifold is classified correctly by nearest neighbor or adversarial training.
-  - Theorem 3: The size of training data (under sampling condition from Theorem 2) for nearest neighbor is exponentially smaller in $k$ compared to adversarial training.
+  - Theorem 3: The size of training data (under sampling condition from Theorem 2) for nearest neighbor is exponentially smaller in $$k$$ compared to adversarial training.
 This proof, however, assumes very simplified manifolds.
   - Propose adversarial training with Voronoi cell constraint instead of a norm ball.
-The inner maximization problem is similar to that of Madry et al's but constrains that the objective variable, $\hat{x}$, stays in the Voronoi cell of the original training sample $x$.
+The inner maximization problem is similar to that of Madry et al's but constrains that the objective variable, $$\hat{x}$, stays in the Voronoi cell of the original training sample $$x$.
 To avoid projection step on Voronoi cell, they take gradient step on the loss function and check if the constraint is satisfied after every step.
 If not, the optimization terminates.
-To speed up, instead of checking against the entire training set, only $m$ nearest samples from each class are sought and checked per one training sample, and this needs to be computed only once per dataset.
+To speed up, instead of checking against the entire training set, only $$m$$ nearest samples from each class are sought and checked per one training sample, and this needs to be computed only once per dataset.
   - The proposed adversarial training is for neural networks and not nearest neighbor, and no theoretical justification is given for why this adversarial training is better.
 My take is that it tries to make the network have similar behavior to 1-NN.
-No need to set $\epsilon$ as it leaves that to property of the dataset.
-Experiments on MNIST show improve in robustness at large $\ell_\infty$-norm with minimal accuracy drop on clean data.
+No need to set $$\epsilon$$ as it leaves that to property of the dataset.
+Experiments on MNIST show improve in robustness at large $$\ell_\infty$-norm with minimal accuracy drop on clean data.
 On CIFAR-10, it performs similarly to Madry et al.

 ### Detection
 - Metzen et al., **On Detecting Adversarial Perturbations**, ICLR 2017.